 Drew introduced new technology to managers and employees at StyleHaul differently, focusing on the positives that each tool would bring to that specific group.
 “For executives, they get visibility into what’s going on and what’s being prioritized.
 For employees, it relieves a lot of pressure since their manager can see what they have going on.
 They don’t need to have such frequent check-ins.”

 StyleHaul was particularly successful with Asana because of the support they received.
 “Our Customer Success Manager, Michael, was amazing.
 If I had a question, I wasn’t put into a queue—I could get it answered right away.
 Even more impressive was that he was proactive with us.
 He offered customized solutions for us specifically, and was always there to ask how he could make our Asana experience better.”
 With proactive help in customizing Asana to fit StyleHaul’s needs, Drew created processes that worked for every team, even in a constantly-changing environment.

 When projects in Asana started getting done more smoothly than those that weren’t, Asana became a must-have tool for the whole company.
 There were fewer delays in getting content creators paid on time and the legal team was able to create and approve contracts for new partnerships more quickly.
 With clear assignees for each task in a project, everyone knew who was responsible for each part.
-And everyone appreciated being able to see the progress of other projects through Asana dashboards.

 Some of StyleHaul’s most used projects in Asana are:

 Asana has tamed a lot of the chaos and friction Drew experienced when he joined StyleHaul.

 “The biggest benefit to Asana is it gives us transparency and accountability across the company.
 That’s something we were really lacking.” — Drew Shannon, VP of Business & Network Operations at StyleHaul